It’s official: thought leadership and the ability to produce high-quality thinking really does win business.

 We know this because Longitude asked more than 2,600 senior executives to rank the factors that are most important to them when they choose who to do business with.

-And top of the list was “quality of a firm’s ideas and their thought leadership” – ahead of more commonplace competitive tactics such as attractive pricing, the strength of the product and a brand’s global reach.
+And top of the list was “quality of a firm’s ideas and their thought leadership” – ahead of more commonplace competitive tactics such as attractive pricing, the strength of the product and a brand’s global reach, demonstrating that high-value content strengthens sales enablement.

 Source: Survey of 2600 senior executives, ranked in order of most popular answer.
 “Thought leadership and quality of ideas” came out on top.